Five benefits of a workplace plan

 Your workplace retirement plan can offer a powerful way to save for the future.
 You may have heard these plans called several different names, such as savings plans, retirement plans, workplace retirement plans—or 401(k), 403(b) or 457 plans (their tax code names).

-Save more by participating in our employer retirement plan
+Save more by taking advantage of your employer retirement plan

 Most plans allow you to contribute money with automatic payroll deductions.
 They also offer multiple investment options.
-To make participating in the plan even more attractive, many employers match part of what you save.
-Take a look at the benefits of participation:
+To make the plan even more attractive, many employers match part of what you save.
+Take a look at the benefits:

 1. Convenient automatic deductions